abdel792/mp3DirectCut/readme.md

 ## Compatibility ##

-* This add-on is compatible with the versions of NVDA ranging from 2016.4 until 2019.4.
+* This add-on is compatible with the versions of NVDA ranging from 2016.4 until 2020.3.

+## Change for version 20.12 ##

+* Stop speech during recording and reading for the latest versions of mp3directcut;
+* Fixed reading remaining time for new versions of NVDA using Python 3.

 ## Change for version 19.02 ##